-- The Find operation should not be performed for the whole project scope when specifying expressions for smart packages, derived properties, validation rules, etc. Since the operation is highly dependent on the search scope the wider it is, the longer it takes it can noticeably impact the modeling experience by slowing down the common modeling tool commands that, as a result, cause the expression recalculation. - It is not a good practice to use Find for searching common elements (e.g., Class, Package, Block, etc.). - · Searching element usages in diagrams should be used carefully since the operation searches for element usages in dynamic content.
+- The Find operation should not be performed for the whole project scope when specifying expressions for smart packages, derived properties, validation rules, etc. Since the operation is highly dependent on the search scope the wider it is, the longer it takes it can noticeably impact the modeling experience by slowing down the common modeling tool commands that, as a result, cause the expression recalculation. - In addition, it is not a good practice to use Find for searching common elements (e.g., Class, Package, Block, etc.).
+The similar is valid for searching element usages in diagrams.
+Since the operation searches for usages in dynamic content, such as tables, the operation performance slows down.
+To find the usages, each table in the project has to be built.
+This implies that the operation is highly dependent on the complexity of the table scope query and the total number of tables in the project. - Smart Packages specifics: - o The Use In Selection Dialogs option (removed since 2021x) set to false if a slow-running query is defined; - Avoid nesting smart packages, i.e., using one smart package as the part of another smart package's content. - Use Java and StructuredExpression instead of Script, if possible The table below shows how the Legend item condition execution time differs by performing the same expression in different languages: